Western Digital Corporation (WDC) Stock Analysis - Price Target, Hold Rating & DCF Valuation (2026)

 What quantitative methodology does A.L.
 Capital Advisory use to analyse WDC?

 A.L.
 Capital Advisory analyses Western Digital Corporation (WDC) using a four-component quantitative framework grounded in CFA Institute standards.
 (1) DCF Valuation: projects free cash flows under bear and bull assumptions, discounts at WACC to produce an intrinsic value range with margin-of-safety calculation.
 (2) Five-Factor Scoring: each equity is scored 1–5 on Value, Quality, Momentum, Volatility, and Size.
 (3) CVaR Tail Risk: 95th-percentile Conditional Value at Risk from historical simulation of daily returns on a one-month horizon.
 (4) Earnings Surprise Analysis: quarterly beat rate and magnitude are incorporated into the Momentum and Quality factor scores.
-The current Avoid rating for WDC is the output of applying this complete framework to current data.
+The current Hold rating for WDC is the output of applying this complete framework to current data.
 Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
 Morgan) · A.L.
 Capital Advisory.
 Full methodology: DCF Valuation Framework → · CVaR & Tail-Risk Methodology →

 Stress-Test This View Live